felipecrs/dahua-vto-on-home-assistant/README.md

 ### Configuring Home Assistant

-Make sure to have the [Home Assistant Dahua integration](https://github.com/rroller/dahua) configured.
+Make sure to have the [Home Assistant Dahua integration](https://github.com/rroller/dahua) configured, which is used to cancel the VTO call and to unlock the door.

 Then, pretty much everything is orchestrated through Home Assistant automations.